This post was updated September 22 2019.

 - If no budget, will budget be provided

 - What problem are they trying to solve?

 - Are they trying to sell YOU something?

 - When do they want to make a purchase decision?

 I really like TAS qualification.
-It centers on four key questions: Is there an opportunity?
+It centers on four simple questions: Is there an opportunity?
 Can we compete?
 Can we win?
 Is it worth winning?
-We adopted the TAS program at Viant and standardized TAS qualification into our sales operating model Find more about TAS here.
+We adopted the TAS program at Viant and standardized it into our sales operating model.

 Is there an opportunity?

 - Financial condition

 - Access to funds